Must Do Tasks When Doing Site Migration

 SEO Checks

 Checking for 404 errors and implementing redirects is like ensuring that all roads leading to your new location are accessible and well-marked.
 A 404 error indicates a broken link or a page that couldn’t be found, which can frustrate users and tarnish the user experience.
 Setting up proper redirects from old URLs to new ones preserves the user journey and protects existing links’ SEO value.
-Tools and plugins can scan your site for 404 errors; server logs are another invaluable resource for identifying problematic links.
-Once detected, immediate action should be taken to implement redirects or fix broken links, maintaining usability and SEO ranking.
+Tools and plugins can scan for 404 errors, and server logs are useful for finding problematic links.
+When you find them, act fast to fix or redirect them, keeping usability and SEO ranking intact.

 User Experience Testing

-User Experience (UX) Testing after migration is akin to hosting a soft opening for a restaurant; it gives you a chance to gauge visitor experience and make necessary adjustments.
+User Experience (UX) Testing after migration is like hosting a soft opening for a restaurant; it gives you a chance to gauge visitor experience and make necessary adjustments.
 One of the first things to check is page load speed.
 Slow loading times can frustrate users and increase bounce rates, negatively impacting your site’s SEO ranking.
-Various online tools can assess page load speed, offering insights into what might be causing delays, such as unoptimized images or script issues.
+Various online tools can assess page load speed, helping you understand what might be causing delays, such as unoptimized images or script issues.

-Mobile-friendliness is another key factor, comparable to having wheelchair access in a physical store.
+Mobile-friendliness is also necessary, comparable to having wheelchair access in a physical store.
 Most web traffic comes from mobile devices, and search engines prioritize mobile-friendly sites.
 Check that your site’s design is responsive.
 Also, test features like navigation menus, forms, and buttons to ensure they’re easy to use on desktop and mobile platforms.
 Ensuring mobile-friendliness not only provides a better user experience but also helps in maintaining a strong SEO presence.

 Analytics

-Installing tracking codes on your new site is similar to installing utility meters when you move into a new home.
-These codes, such as those for Google Analytics or other tracking services, are essential for gathering data on user behavior, traffic sources, and other metrics.
+Install tracking codes on your new site like how you install utility meters when you move into a new home.
+These codes, such as those for Google Analytics or other tracking services, are necessary for gathering data on user behavior, traffic sources, and other metrics.
 Without them, you’re flying blind, unable to assess the success of your migration or make informed decisions for future improvements.
 Ensure all tracking codes from the old site are properly implemented in the new site, and test them to confirm they’re working as expected.

 Comparing pre and post-migration metrics is like checking your utilities usage before and after the move to identify any unusual spikes.
 This comparison can help you understand the impact of the migration on user engagement, site traffic, search rankings, and more.
 For example, suppose you see a drop in user engagement but an increase in page load speed.
 In that case, it might indicate that while the site performs better technically, some design or content changes have negatively affected user interaction.
 A thorough analysis allows you to isolate variables affected by the migration and take corrective action if needed, ensuring that your new site continues to meet or exceed the performance of the old one.